How are deviations from SOP’s communicated and escalated within pharmaceutical organizations?

 The deviation should be documented promptly in accordance with established procedures.
 This documentation should include a deviation report or incident report detailing the circumstances surrounding the deviation, root cause analysis (if known), and any immediate corrective actions taken to mitigate potential risks.

-See also How do SOP's facilitate the handling and disposal of hazardous materials in pharmaceutical manufacturing?
+See also How do SOP's address the requirements for product stability testing and shelf-life determination in pharmaceutical manufacturing?

 3. Investigation and Evaluation